Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ##### Pros
 * Syntactically backward compatible
 * It's clear to the compiler and programmer which behaviour is expected
-* In the case of [2], syntax differs from the property delegation syntax and doesn't highlight that those are similar concepts
 * Old syntax can be deprecated, if that's desired
+* In the case of [2], syntax doesn't borrow `by` keyword, so it doesn't *incorrectly* highlight that those are similar concepts

 ##### Cons
 * We add a new language feature, instead of reusing old syntax
-* Allows for a given class to use a mix of the two behaviours (even if one is deprecated)
+* Allows for a given class to use a mix of the two behaviours
+* No intuitive or explicit (using `override` keyword) way to override the Delegate Expression

 #### II.
 Moving declaration inside class body
 by adding a contextual keyword to indicate that a property is a `delegate` of its interface type: